Ferroxius/Palette/README.md

 Things not to expect of Alpyne:
 ### Visuals
 - Major settlement expansions.
 This is to keep performance steady
-- Major NPC Overhauls.
-The NPCs are kept in line with the vanilla aesthetic
+- Complete NPC makeovers.
+The NPCs are designed to be in keeping with Skyrim and ES aesthetics
 - Anything particularly "High-poly".
 Technical quality is kept to the same poly count and texture resolution of base Skyrim but utilising fixed or generally superior options

 ### Gameplay
 - Modern Combat Overhaul or any mods introducing new combat mechanics.
 I don't believe things like attack commitment suit Skyrim
 - Hardcore mods.
 Things like survival mode will be supported but the list is not built around mods such as Frostfall
-- New mechanics such as religions.
-Not my preference
+- New game changing mechanics.
+This is to keep the focus on improving the base game

 ### Content
 - Expansions to existing followers such as Serana Dialogue Addon.
 Don't really like mods such as those